sorrowfulseraph/sorrowfulseraph/README.md

 cuddle or hide on PT is okay if you ask first.
-Do NOT pull me into roleplays, canon x canon or oc x canon if you see me.
-I don't have the roleplay tag for a reason, it makes me uncomfortable when random ppl do it!
+Do NOT pull me into roleplays, randomly or in general.

-Use tone tags if we don't know eachother especially if you know very well the way you worded something is confusing.
+Use tone tags if we don't know eachother especially if you know very well the way you worded something could be confusing.

 I don't have a problem with selfshippers/yumeshippers/whateverotherterm but separate fiction from reality please.
 If the pony I'm using happens to be one of your f/o's that DOES NOT equal permission for you to act like I'm your f/o.